ortelius/emporous-go/docs/design/schema.md

 ## Design

 Collections import Schema via an annotated Linked Collection.
-A Schema Collection imports an Algorithm into the Schema's calling collection.
-A Collection can only have one Schema and a Schema can have only one Algorithm Reference.
+A Schema Collection imports an Event Engine into the Schema's calling collection.
+A Collection can only have one Schema and a Schema can have only one Event Engine Reference.

 When the UOR Client retrieves a Collection, it first retrieves the OCI manifest of the referenced collection.
 The UOR Client then searches the manifest for a reference to an imported schema.
 If a schema is found, the UOR client retrieves the OCI Manifest of the imported schema.
-The UOR Client then searches the Schema Collection's OCI Manifest for an Algorithm Reference.
-If an Algorithm Reference is found, The UOR Client will first check its cache and if needed, download the Referenced Algorithm for further operations.
+The UOR Client then searches the Schema Collection's OCI Manifest for an Event Engine reference.
+If an Event Engine reference is found, The UOR Client will first check its cache and if needed, download the referenced Event Engine for further operations.

 A Collection can only import a single schema.
 However, a Collection may link to another collection with a different schema.
 There are two types of schema declarations in a Collection's OCI Manifest.
 Those are: `uor.schema={{ Schema Collection address (Full URI or just the digest of the referenced Schema Collection's OCI manifest) }}` and `uor.schema.linked={{ The digest of all Schema Collection OCI Manifest References inherited through Collection links}}`.
 When a collection links to another collection, all linked schemas of the Referenced Linked Collection are inherited by the linking Collection and written to the value of the `uor.schema.linked` attribute.